-Before class: Draw a happy face on one paper plate and a sad face on another.
-When you say "happy" or "sad" during the story, hold up

-Tell the story from your open Bible.
-Show picture 21-1, a toy boat, and the paper plate faces from the beforeclass instructions as indicated. the corresponding face; have the children give a thumbs-up when they see the happy face and a thumbs-down when they see the sad face.
-Practice two or three times before telling the story.
+(Before class, draw a happy face on one paper plate and a sad face on another.
+When you say "happy" or "sad" during the story, hold up the corresponding face; have the children give a thumbs-up when they see the happy face and a thumbs-down when they see the sad face.
+Practice two or three times before telling the story.)